Ethan Lazuk

 A paradigm shift: enter the “experience era” (more social content in Google Search)

-As mentioned earlier, I believe the paradigm shift when more social content started appearing in Google Search began in May 2023 and was ramped up that November onward, leading to what we’re seeing in early 2024.
+As mentioned earlier, I believe the paradigm shift when more social content started appearing in Google Search began in May 2023 and was ramped up that November onward, leading to what we’re seeing in 2024 so far.

-And the fact that in November 2023, Perspectives came to desktop (not to mention social information displays launched) in the same announcement where hidden gems finished rolling out — i.e., “a series of ranking improvements to show more first-person perspectives in results” — strengthens the case.
+The fact that in November of 2023, Perspectives came to desktop (not to mention social information displays launched) in the same announcement where hidden gems finished rolling out — i.e., “a series of ranking improvements to show more first-person perspectives in results” — strengthens the case.

 At the core of these efforts is Google Search’s clear desire to surface more content with demonstrable experience relevant to users.

-This is likely in partial response to growing social platform use among younger users (TikTok as a search engine) and general user dissatisfaction over bland “SEO” content.
+This is likely in partial response to growing social platform use among younger users (TikTok as a search engine) and general user dissatisfaction over bland “SEO spam” content.

 Tony Soprano new regime around here Gif.